 Patient Services Representative – Float Pool

-Public Health – Seattle & King County is seeking a Patient Services Representative to join our vibrant multi-disciplinary, and diverse team in the CHS Float Pool in the delivery of services to the county's most vulnerable people.
+Public Health – Seattle & King County is seeking two (2) or three (3) Term Limited Temporary (TLT) or Special Duty Patient Services Representatives (Administrative Specialist II) to join our vibrant multi-disciplinary, and diverse team in the Community Health Services (CHS) Float Pool in the delivery of services to the county's most vulnerable people.

-These full time float positions will be assigned to various locations within King County.
-The representative will work in Primary Care, Refugee Screening, Family Planning, WIC and COVID response programs within Public Health.
+These full-time float positions will be assigned to various locations within King County.
+The representatives will work in Primary Care, Refugee Screening, Family Planning, WIC and COVID response programs within Public Health.

 Our clients are culturally, socially, and linguistically diverse.
 Applicants should be committed to working with diverse populations to provide excellent customer service to people from a broad range of cultures, communities, backgrounds, and experiences, including people experiencing homelessness and/or mental illness.
-This position supports and advances the Community Health Services Division's values for fair and culturally-competent service delivery, innovative, effective and efficient application of resources, building a culture of performance, expanding opportunities to seek input, and listen and respond to clients.
+These positions support and advance the Community Health Services Division's values for fair and culturally-competent service delivery, innovative, effective and efficient application of resources, building a culture of performance, expanding opportunities to seek input, and listen and respond to clients.

-We continue to build on an enduring legacy of shared values of equity and social justice, employee engagement, innovative thinking and continuous improvement.
+We continue to build on an enduring legacy of shared values of equity and social justice, employee engagement, innovative thinking, and continuous improvement.
 With this commitment, King County has adopted a pro-equity agenda aimed at advancing regional change and is developing the systems and standards necessary to achieve better outcomes for all of our residents, regardless of their race or income.
-All of these qualities make this King County one of the nation's best places to live, work and play.
+All of these qualities make King County one of the nation's best places to live, work, and play.

 - Job Duties